doc-ai/react-native-tensorio/README.md

 ### Functions

-#### load(name)
+#### load(path)

-Loads the model with the given name or path if the model is in a subdirectory.
-Currently models must be included in the application bundle, but support for loading models from fully qualified paths is forthcoming.
+Loads the model at the given path.
+If the path is a relative path the model will be loaded from the application bundle.

 Usage: